-All-Employee Share Plan Link to strategic objectives: To encourage share ownership among Hostelworld employees and increase the alignment with shareholders.
-Operation The Company does not currently have an operational all-employee share plan but may seek to offer one again in the future.
-Executive Directors would be entitled to participate on the same terms as other employees.
-Opportunity The maximum participation limit will be as set out in the relevant legislation.
-Performance metrics, weighting and assessment None (as is the norm for approved all-employee plans).
+All-Employee Share Plan Link to strategic objectives: To encourage share ownership alignment with shareholders.
+Operation The Company does not currently to offer one again in the future.
+E same terms as other employees.
+Opportunity The maximum participation limit Performance metrics, weighting and assessment None (as is the norm for approve cost of providing the benefits described.